With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreKitsap Mental Health Services Port Orchard is a mental health facility in Kitsap County, WA, located at 5455 Almira Drive Ne, 98311.
-Kitsap Mental Health Services Port Orchard provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
-Kitsap Mental Health Services Port Orchard provides cognitive behavioral therapy, psychotropic medication and trauma therapy to adults, young adults and seniors 65 or older.
-Kitsap Mental Health Services Port Orchard also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services available at Kitsap Mental Health Services Port Orchard include supported housing, education services and integrated primary care services.
+Learn MoreKitsap Mental Health Services Port Orchard is one of mental health facilities in Kitsap County, Washington, located at 5455 Almira Drive Ne, 98311 zip code.
+Kitsap Mental Health Services Port Orchard provides telemedicine/telehealth, residential treatment and hospital inpatient treatment.
+Kitsap Mental Health Services Port Orchard provides behavior modification, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Kitsap Mental Health Services Port Orchard also supports people with trauma, LGBT and children/adolescents with serious emotional disturbance.
+Additional services provided at Kitsap Mental Health Services Port Orchard include integrated primary care services, housing services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.